 Pros and Cons of Staying at Port Orleans Riverside

 As we discussed, Riverside doesn’t have a ton of dining options.
-However, this is not a huge deal if you’re willing to take the boat down to Disney Springs for several meals during your stay.
+However, this is not a huge deal if you’re willing to take the boat to Disney Springs for several meals during your stay.

 For many, the variety of landscapes offered at the resort is appealing.
 Unfortunately, others may find the resort overwhelming due to its size.